franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 }
 ```

-and in the case of providing a particular image flui I can extend that type adhoc like this
+And in the case of providing a particular image fluid I can extend that type ad-hoc like this

 ```typescript
 interface IAuthorWithProfilePic extends IAuthor {